Nevada -- Politics and government

 Abstract Blank stationery lists names of officers and candidates the club endorsed for local elected offices.

-Abstract Letters from Westerfield in Battle Mountain, Nevada to George H. Densmore proposing the establishment of a newspaper in Battle Mountain to promote the proposed Austin Railroad between Battle Mountain and Austin, and politicing in the Nevada election of 1879, hinting that he would accept the position of private secretary to Governor Bradley.
+Abstract William Jackson Westerfieldwas a Nevada newspaper publisher, legislator and State Treasurer.
+Collection contains letters from Westerfield in Battle Mountain, Nevada to George H. Densmore proposing the establishment of a newspaper in Battle Mountain to promote the proposed Austin Railroad between Battle Mountain and Austin, and politicing in the Nevada election of 1879, hinting that he would accept the position of private secretary to Governor Bradley.

 Abstract Contains political materials related to Whittlesea's Lt.
 Governor campaign (speeches, ballots, newspaper ads and clippings); clippings, pamphlets, and photos of his taxi cab business and American Legion activities; and personal correspondence.

-Abstract The C. Clifton Young Papers are primarily composed of personal correspondence from Young’s office at the Nevada Supreme Court and papers having to do with his political campaigns for the U. S. Congress and the Nevada Supreme Court.
+Overview Clarence Clifton (“Cliff”) Young was born November 7, 1922 and served as a Nevada Supreme Court judge.
+The C. Clifton Young Papers are primarily composed of personal correspondence from Young’s office at the Nevada Supreme Court and papers having to do with his political campaigns for the U. S. Congress and the Nevada Supreme Court.
 Also included are research materials for his book about the Nevada justice courts, and various biographical materials.
+Date range 1952-2002.

 Overview Sally Zanjani is a historian and former adjunct professor in the University of Nevada, Reno Political Science Department.
 She is the author of ten books and over sixty articles exploring the history of Nevada from the territorial period through the 19th century.
 Papers include research materials for Zanjani's numerous books and articles.